ibukunoye/opensshupgrade/README.md

 # opensshupgrade
-Fixing openssh vulnerabilities via upgrade on Ubuntu 16.04
+Fixing openssh vulnerabilities by upgrading OpenSSH to the latest version from source.